graphql-nexus/nexus-plugin-prisma/README.md

 t.crud.upsertOne<ModelName>
 ```

 Allow clients to update-or-create (aka. insert) one particular record at a time of the respective Prisma model.
-This operation is a combination of [one-create](#one-create-operation) and [one-update](#one-update-operation) allowing to re-use your knowledge about those.
+This operation is a combination of [one-create](#operation-one-create) and [one-update](#operation-one-update) so you can re-use your knowledge about those.
 The generated GraphQL mutation matches `data` and `where` args to those of one-update, and `create` to that of `data` arg in one-create.
-Unlike one-update, one-upsert is able to guarantee a return value.
+Unlike one-update, one-upsert guarantees a return value.

 **GraphQL Schema Contributions**